Skip to main content

 Buyers bring their down payment plus closing costs, wired to the title company or delivered as certified funds, along with a government-issued ID.
 Your lender and the title company give you the exact cash-to-close figure on the Closing Disclosure at least three business days before signing.
 Sellers usually bring only an ID, their costs are deducted from the sale proceeds at the table.

-Want a line-by-line walkthrough of your closing costs?
+Want a line-by-line breakdown of your closing costs?

 Bryan Hedges reviews every settlement statement with his clients before signing day, no surprises at the table, whether you're buying your first home or selling your fifth.